pieterberg/Smartie-Sorter/sorting.md

 The Arduino sketch continuously monitors for button presses during the sorting procedure, and the built-in LEDs will flash a certain number of times, corresponding to the mode number, when the `SORTING_STATE` property changes.

 ### 3.2.
-Combination Mode
+Combinations Mode

+The "combinations" mode can be used to set the values of the `CHOCOLATE_MODE` and `SORTING_MODE` properties through entering a combination of left and right white arcade game button presses.

-The procedure to enter a code is as follows:
+The procedure to enter a combination is as follows:

-1. Press the blue arcade game button
+1. Press the blue arcade game button to enter the "combinations" mode
-2. Enter a combination of white button presses
+2. Enter a combination of left and right white arcade game button presses
-3. Press the blue arcade game button again
+3. Press the blue arcade game button again to exit the "combinations" mode

-The Smartie Sorter 3000 will enter the selected mode if a valid combination of white button presses was entered.
-The built-in LEDs will flash a certain number of times, corresponding to the mode number, to confirm that the code has been accepted.
+The Smartie Sorter 3000 will enter the selected operating mode if a valid combination of white arcade game button presses was entered.
+The built-in LEDs will flash a certain number of times, corresponding to the mode number, to confirm that the combination has been accepted.

 ### 3.3.
 Combinations